 Vesting ESOPs usually come with a vesting period and employees can exercise these rights only after such period is over.
 In the event that the employee leaves the company before the vesting period is over, the employee may lose his or her rights over the company's shares.
-The SEBI (Share Based Employee Benefits) Regulations 2014 (SEBI Regulations) prescribe a minimum vesting period of one year in the case of ESOSs and SARs and a minimum lock-in period of one year in the case of ESPSs, along with other conditions to be followed with regard to ESOPs.
+The SEBI Regulations prescribe a minimum vesting period of one year in the case of ESOSs and SARs and a minimum lock-in period of one year in the case of ESPSs, along with certain other conditions to be followed with regard to ESOPs.

-Practically speaking, most companies in India use a vesting period of up to three years for the options or stock and such awards are generally based on the tenure of the employee and not employee performance.
+Practically speaking, most companies in India use a vesting period of up to three years for the options or stock, and such awards are generally based on the tenure of the employee and not employee performance.

-15 Are there forms of equity compensation that are taxadvantageous or disadvantageous to employees or employers?
+16 Are there forms of equity compensation that are taxadvantageous or disadvantageous to employees or employers?